chaseeb/kin-node-agora/README.md

 This example Node API will show basic usage for creating accounts, submitting payments, submitting batch earns, checking balances, checking transacaction data and receiving Sign and Event webhook calls.

+In order to make full use of this project, you'll need to sign up at https://docs.google.com/forms/d/e/1FAIpQLSdz60FPmUB7qBq-TF7NNmRgM5W8wIqqL5oVHmMRbtBBXppv4Q/viewform .
+Within 24 hours you'll be provided an App Index and two follow-up forms.
+One form for test, and one for production.
+They give you the opportunity to provide your developer wallet for payment earns and signing transactions, as well as your webhooks and webhook secret.

 Setup:

 - Clone the repo